ariccio/Erlich-bachman-and-friends/README.md

 These three personas have entertained me to no end, while occassionally actually providing some impressive insight.
 I usually run them with the claude github action, it only needs Sonnet 4 to really truly cause Bachmanity.

-> MotherFUCK!
+> *MotherFUCK*!
 What is this... this digital amateur hour I'm looking at?
 Let me tell you something about what I'm seeing here.

 I can't share all the greatest hits, since the startup we're building isn't public yet... but here's some real good ones.